 Depending on the age you teach, behavior clip charts can be a highly effective classroom management hack.
 However, there is a key to implementing them.
 Gone are the days of the green, yellow, and red clip charts where students are only recognized for misbehavior.
 Teachers have to be proactive in their management and be constantly looking for opportunities to praise students and have students CLIP UP!
 So many students exhibit attention seeking behavior and if they get teacher attention through misbehaving, then that’s what they’re going to do.
 However, students need to know they will be recognized for positive behavior, too.
 When this happens, students will do great things in order to be recognized.
 Be sure to check out these themed Behavior Clip Charts!
 There are so many themes to pick from!

 Students often want to hear that the teacher is proud of them.
 Therefore, positive reinforcement is key.
 Phrases, such as, “Thank you, … , for… “ or “I like the way….”
 For example, it may be something like, “I like the way Brody is standing in line quietly facing the front.”
 Many times, students will hear the teacher say this and then do exactly what the teacher says.
 This is a very effective PBIS strategy, especially when it’s behavior-specific.
 Also, this will help remind students of expectations and what the teacher wants to see.
 When teachers use behavior-specific praise, even off-task students quickly fall in line and do whatever the expectation is.

 Classroom management is a constantly evolving aspect in the classroom.
-Each year, teachers get a brand new group of students and different strategies may be needed.
+Each year, teachers get a brand new group of students (and parents!) and different strategies may be needed.
 However, the classroom management hacks above are all ones that will work no matter the students you have.
 By implementing them effectively, your classroom will run much smoother every day, resulting in a room where learning takes place.
 Do you have classroom management hacks to add to this list?
 Join in on the conversation on social media or comment below!